Arkansas College of Osteopathic Medicine - ARCOM

 Application Interview Format: See Below

-ARCOM interviews run July through April.
-The schedule includes interviews with faculty and community representatives, as well as information about ARCOM campus life, curriculum, financial aid resources, research opportunities, medical outreach programs, clinical rotation sites, and residency programs affiliated with ARCOM.
-Applicants will also receive a tour of the campus, enjoy lunch with current students and discussion time with administration.Supplemental Application
+ARCOM interviews start in late July/early August and will run through May.
+The schedule includes a 30-minute conversation with one faculty member and one community representative, as well as information about ARCOM campus life, pre-clinical and clinical curriculum, medical outreach programs and more.
+Applicants will also receive a campus tour, enjoy lunch with current students and discussion time with administration.Early Decision Program (EDP)

 Supplemental Application Required?
 Yes

-Secondary Applications will be made available to applicants who are best suited to fulfill the mission, values, and goals of ARCOM and will expire within 30 days.Earliest Supplemental Application Submission Date: May 15, 2023
+Secondary Applications will be made available to applicants who are best suited to fulfill the mission, values, and goals of ARCOM.
+Invitations to complete a Secondary Application will expire after 30 days.Earliest Supplemental Application Submission Date: June 15, 2025

 Supplemental Application Sent To: Screened Applicants